shellyh0626/TicketWingmanFront/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+Below is how to set up project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Make sure you install node and npm with this:

 - npm
   ```sh